Coolie: In South America

 In South America, Chinese indentured labourers worked in Peru's silver mines and coastal industries (i.e., guano, sugar, and cotton) from the early 1850s to the mid-1870s; about 100,000 people immigrated as indentured workers.
-They participated in the War of the Pacific, looting and burning down the haciendas where they worked, after the capture of Lima by the invading Chilean army in January 1880.
+They participated in the War of the Pacific, looting and burning down the haciendas where they worked after the capture of Lima by the invading Chilean army in January 1880.
 Some 2,000 coolies even joined the Chilean Army in Peru, taking care of the wounded and burying the dead.
 Others were sent by Chileans to work in the newly conquered nitrate fields.

 Indian coolies

 By the 1820s, many Indians were voluntarily enlisting to go abroad for work, in the hopes of a better life.
 European merchants and businessmen quickly took advantage of this and began recruiting them for work as a cheap source of labour.
 British merchants began transporting Indians to colonies around the world, including Mauritius, Fiji, New South Wales, Natal, Kenya, Tanganyika, Somaliland, Bechuanaland, Seychelles, Uganda, Northern Rhodesia, Southern Rhodesia, Nyasaland, British Guiana, Trinidad and Tobago, Jamaica, Saint Lucia, Saint Vincent and the Grenadines, Grenada, Saint Kitts and Nevis, British Honduras, Barbados, the rest of the British West Indies, and British Malaya.
-The Dutch shipped workers to labor on the plantations on Surinam, the Netherlands Antilles, and the Dutch East Indies.
-The French shipped laborers to Guadeloupe, Martinique, French Guiana, the rest of the French West Indies, and Réunion.
+The Dutch shipped workers to labour on the plantations on Surinam, the Netherlands Antilles, and the Dutch East Indies.
+The French shipped labourers to Guadeloupe, Martinique, French Guiana, the rest of the French West Indies, and Réunion.

 A system of agents was used to infiltrate the rural villages of India and recruit labourers.
 They would often deceive the credulous workers about the great opportunities that awaited them for their own material betterment abroad.
 The Indians primarily came from the Indo-Gangetic Plain, but also from Tamil Nadu and other areas to the south of the country.
 Indians had faced a great number of social and economic disasters, causing them to be more eager than other groups to leave India.
 In the last part of the nineteenth century alone, there were 24 famines.

 Without permission from the British colonial authorities, the French transported Indian workers to their Pacific colony, Réunion, from as early as 1826.
 By 1830, over 3,000 labourers had been transported.
 After this trade was discovered, the French successfully negotiated with the British in 1860 for permission to transport over 6,000 workers annually, on condition that the trade would be suspended if abuses were discovered to be taking place.

-The British began to transport Indians to Mauritius in the Indian Ocean, starting in 1829.
+The British began to transport Indians to Mauritius starting in 1829.
 Slavery was abolished there in 1833, with Mauritian planters receiving two million pounds sterling in compensation for the loss of their slaves.
 The planters turned to bringing in a large number of indentured labourers from India to work in the sugar cane fields.
 Between 1834 and 1921, around half a million indentured labourers were present on the island.
-They worked on sugar estates, factories, in transport and on construction sites.
+They worked on sugar estates, factories, in transport, and on construction sites.